Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 And so, I sent it to him, but even then he’s like, “Okay.
 I got all these other projects so it’s going to be way down here on my priority list.
 It’s one of the things I lost because I let the resistance win.”
 That’s a little — learn from your —

-I would say, again, find clear goals, find someone to give you feedback whether it’s a coach or at a party.
-It’s very hard to do internally for yourself.
+I would say, again, find clear goals, find someone to give you feedback whether it’s a coach or a third party.
+It’s very hard to do it internally for yourself.
 You need an accountability mechanism.
 It doesn’t have to be reward-punishment.
 It’s just literally someone measuring and saying, “Hey, what’s happening with this?”
-Keeping you on track and recognizing that, again, resistance will show you, that that is just part of being human, and findings ways to just get it done.
+Keeping you on track and recognizing that, again, resistance will show up, that that is just part of being human, and findings ways to just get it done.

 David Tian: That, I can help.
 Accountability’s been huge for me.
 Unfortunately, many of the things that I wanted to transform myself around, I’m often the first in the peer group to do that.
-Sometimes, I can find somebody who will work out with me but most of the time I’m pushing myself more in that area than others.
-Otherwise, I would be at their level because they’d be pulling me forward.
+Sometimes, I can find somebody who will work out with me but most of the time I’m pushing myself more than in that area than the others.
+Otherwise, I would be at their level in that other thing because they’d be pulling me forward.
 Here’s one of the things that I discovered in fitness.

 I used to work out three times a week and I could do that.
 There would be pretty intense workouts because I had a trainer three times a week.
 He was there every session.
 And then I moved away from China where it was cheap to get training and moved that time to Singapore where, at that time, I wasn’t making as much.
 It was more expensive to get training.
 So, I stopped doing that.